 Nasir al-Din al-Tusi

-Abu Ja'far Mohammad Ben Mohammad Ben Hasan Jaharudi Tusi, better known as Khāje Nasir Al-Din, was born the 18 February 1201 in Jaharud on the outskirts of Qom.
+Abu Ja'far Mohammad Ben Mohammad Ben Hasan Jaharudi Tusi, better known as Khāje Nasir Al-Din, was born on February 18, 1201 in Jaharud on the outskirts Qom.

-He was a famous poet, scholar, philosopher, speaker, expert on Islamic jurisdiction, astronomer, scholar, mathematician, astrologer, doctor, architect and Iranian politician, famous for titles such as "Nasir Al-Din", "researcher of Tus", "maestro of humanity "and" khāje ".
-He had a great interest in the study of wisdom and from his youth stood out in mathematics, astronomy and logic and became one of the famous sages of his era.
-Khāje Nasir Al-Din Tusi was a bright star that shone in the dark horizon of the gods era Mongoli.
-The Marāgheh astronomical observatory, built after his advice and under his supervision, was similar to a large scientific research and teaching institute with an annexed library containing 40.000 volumes and astronomy instruments where Khāje Nasir Al-Din Tusi chose as the head of every sector the most famous writers of the time regardless of their nationality and religion.
-Unesco has defined the year 2008 year of the Marāgheh observatory and steps have been taken to register it worldwide in the list of this organization.
-Some of the best known works by Nasir Al-Din Tusi are:
+He was a famous poet, scholar, philosopher, orator, expert in Islamic jurisdiction, astronomer, man of letters, mathematician, astrologer, physician, architect and Iranian politician, famous for such titles as "Nasir Al-Din", "researcher of Tus", "master of humanity ”and“ khāje ”.
+He had a great interest in the study of wisdom and from an early age stood out in mathematics, astronomy and logic and became one of the famous sages of his time.
+Khāje Nasir Al-Din Tusi was a bright star that shone in the dark horizon of the gods age Mongoli.
+The Marāgheh astronomical observatory, built under his advice and under his supervision, was similar to a large scientific-research and teaching institute with an attached library containing 40.000 volumes and astronomy instruments where Khāje Nasir Al-Din Tusi, as responsible for each sector the most famous writers of the time regardless of their nationality and religion.
+Unesco has defined 2008 as the year of the Marāgheh observatory and steps have been taken to register it worldwide in the list of this organization.
+Some of Nasir Al-Din Tusi's best known works are: